BeratHundurel/BeratHundurel/README.md

 ### <img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="30px">&nbsp;***About me***
 I'm a full-stack web developer from Istanbul, Turkey, currently studying mechatronics engineering at Bilgi University.
 My journey with computers began with playing games like so many people and eventually evolved into a passion for programming. <br/>
 <br/>
-I love exploring new technologies, and the idea of building software to improve developer experiences truly resonates with me.
-This passion has driven me to build several projects aimed at enhancing developer workflows.
+I love exploring new technologies, and the idea of building software to improve experiences truly resonates with me.

 ### 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/berat-hündürel-1197b9253)